dheid/fontchooser/README.md

 # Java Swing Font Chooser Dialog and Panel

 Java does not provide a lightweight font chooser out of the box.
 This easy to use Java Swing font chooser component allows users to select a font by selecting a font family name and the installed font variants.
+Users are able to search for a font and insert their own preview text.

 ## Metal
 ![Font Chooser (Metal)](fontchooser-metallookandfeel.png "Font Chooser")